lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/command-org-error.md

 ## Universal Error Checkers

 There are a couple error checkers so common they're built right into the `CommandHandler` class.

-### Required Arguments Checker

 One of them is checking to make sure no required arguments are nil.
 All you have to do is tell the code which arguments are required.
 So we can remove our `check_piggies` method and replace it with:

     attr_accessor :piggies
     def parse_args